 The APA (Anamallai Planter’s Association) had built a cottage on the bank of the stream, called the Grass Hills Hut.
+Mrs. Alastair Craig, whose husband was a planter in the Anamallis in the 1960s/70s informed me that hut was built in the first instance as a staging post to the South, during World War II in case evacuation became necessary.
 It was a substantial two-bedroom cottage with a small veranda and an elephant trench all around.
 There was a flimsy bridge made of planks that you had to walk across to get inside.
 This was essential because without it, elephants would try to re-engineer the hut; something which they did manage to do on a couple of occasions.
 It then fell into disuse and later the Forest Department took it over and has now constructed a big concrete structure in its place at a huge cost, totally incongruous and sticking out like a sore thumb.

 I used to go to Grass Hills as often as I could with my two companions, the Raman brothers.
 They were cousins and had the same name.
 We would leave my motorcycle in the garage of the Assistant Manager of Akkamalai Estate – it didn’t matter if you knew the person or not.
 It was our code of hospitality that at such places your house was open to anyone who needed help.
 If someone wanted to park a car or motorcycle or needed some petrol or a cup of tea, he only had to ask, and it was all provided with a smile.
 The Raman brothers and I would start walking up.
 The distance to the APA Hut is about fourteen kilometers.
 If you don’t take the road and instead walk up the hillside it is a couple of kilometers shorter, but you need a lot of stamina for the climb.
 The climb is steep, the elevation (six thousand feet) takes its toll especially if you are not used to it – as I discovered when I went to the Grass Hills in 2007 after a gap of twenty years.
 The footing is very rough and uncertain as the tough tussocky grass grows in clumps and you must find your way between clumps.
 If it has been raining, then almost every single blade of grass will have a leech or two on it and you are more than likely to be viewed as manna from heaven by them.
 But if you can overcome the effort and the bloodshed then you are rewarded with some of the most spectacular views that you could ever imagine.
 The road is simpler and easier but like all simpler and easier tasks, less rewarding.